commercetools/commercetools-project-sync/README.md

                                         "taxCategories", "customers",
                                         "shoppingLists" or "all".
        --syncProjectSyncCustomObjects   Sync custom objects that were created with project sync (this application).
+This option must be added after `-s` option.
        --productQueryParameters         Pass your customized product fetch limit and a product projection predicate to filter
                                         product resources to sync in the JSON format.
                                         Example: "{\"limit\": 100, \"where\": \"
                                         published=true\"}" could be used to fetch
                                         only published products to sync and limit max 100 elements in one page.
+This option must be added after `-s` option.
     -v,--version                        Print the version of the application.
    ```